 - Prepare a data prototype for user feedback interviews.

-- Time required: 3 intense hours per week, plus 1-2 hours working on your assignments.
+- Time required: 3 intense session hours per week, plus 1-2 hours working on your assignments.

 - As an assignment, you will work on a dashboard for a real business project and use a unique realistic data set

 - During the live sessions, you will receive individual feedback on your dashboard project.